algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 #### STL

-The Standard Template Library (STL) is a powerful library in C++ that provides a collection of ready-to-use classes and functions for common data structures and algorithms.
+The Standard Template Library (STL) is a powerful C++ library that provides a collection of ready-to-use classes and functions for common data structures and algorithms.
 These include dynamic arrays, linked lists, stacks, queues, hash tables, and sorting or searching algorithms.
 STL helps simplify code, increase efficiency, and maintain consistency.

 For this project, where performance and scalability are critical, STL plays a vital role by offering optimized implementations of data structures and algorithms.
 Below is a breakdown of the selected STL components and how they are used in this project:

 ##### Usage of STL

-Standard Template Library are C++ libraries offering a wide range, which are the data structures used to store objects and data.
+Standard Template Library is a C++ library offering a wide range of data structures used to store objects and data.
 Here are the most important for this project:

 - ``<iostream>``